 4. Not sanding in-between each paint coat

-This may be the most skipped step out of all of these because it can be the most confusing one, but after your first coat of paint is on your cabinet, sand again.
+This may be the most common of the painting mistakes because it can be the most confusing, but after your first coat of paint is on your cabinet, sand again.

 Once you’re done sanding, clean off the dust before painting.
 Everyone knows that once you sand, it will create dust and you cannot paint over the dust.